hep-mh/flounder/README.md

 </details>

+### • **macOS** •

+Coming soon...

-### • **macOS / iOS** •
+### • **iOS/iPadOS** •

-Currently, there do not exist any builds for macOS and iOS, as I lack access to a macOS device, which is needed to build for these platforms.
-There might be a native version for macOS in the future, but since Apple does not allow sideloading on iOS (and I will not pay the money to upload it to the App Store), the future looks a lot less promising for iOS.

-*However, even on these platforms, you can always use the web version.*
+Since Apple currently does not allow sideloading on iOS (and I will not pay the money to upload it to the App Store), it does not make sense to provide a native iOS/iPadOS version here.
+Hence, on these platforms its best to use the web version. **Note however, that on these platforms, sound does not currently seem to work.**

 Alternatively, you can, of course, always build it yourself!